-2016 – 2017 is the 800th anniversary of the creation, by King John, of Newcastle’s Mayoralty, and of Newcastle’s Burgesses (Freemen).
-King John, by Charter, granted Newcastle to the Freemen at an annual payment of £100 which appeared until quite recently in the City's annual accounts.
+2016 – 2017 was the 800th anniversary of the creation, by King John, of Newcastle’s Mayoralty, and of Newcastle’s Burgesses (Freemen).
+King John, by Charter, granted Newcastle to the Freemen at an annual payment of £100 which appeared until recently in the City's annual accounts.
 This Charter and its successors were repeatedly confirmed by successive Sovereigns.
-The Council and the Freemen are have taken a joint approach to mark this landmark 800th anniversary.
+The Council and the Freemen work together to mark the landmark 800th anniversary.

-This is therefore a landmark year in the history of Newcastle.
-Few cities in Europe will have the same office handed down to known recipients over so many years in an unbroken sequence.
+Few cities in Europe will have had the same office handed down to known recipients over so many years in an unbroken sequence.
 This reflects the history of Newcastle which is one where, apart from a few incursions, Newcastle has enjoyed the benefit of stability, social cohesion, and systems of law, justice and administration along with a strong trading base, innovative businesses and strong communities which have enabled Newcastle throughout the ages to be the great city it is.

-Successful events over the summer months have included the Picnic in Exhibition Park where the Lord Mayor’s coach was on display, the Allotments Show in Leazes Park (schools were invited to submit recycled 800 artwork) and Heritage Open Day tours of the Guildhall, Civic Centre and Mansion House (further tours can be arranged to meet demand).
+Successful events over the summer months of the anniversary year included a Picnic in Exhibition Park where the Lord Mayor’s coach was on display, the Allotments Show in Leazes Park (schools were invited to submit recycled 800 artwork) and Heritage Open Day tours of the Guildhall, Civic Centre and Mansion House.

-Tyne and Wear Archives and Museums will continue to deliver an education programme for school children pitched at key stage 2 and also key stage 3 age groups over the coming months.
+Tyne and Wear Archives and Museums delivered an education programme for school children pitched at key stage 2 over the year with workshops in the Discovery Museum.

-The City Library is currently holding an exhibition on Level 6 - 800 Years: an Unbroken Chain – featuring historic mayoralty regalia, silver normally on display in the Silver Gallery, and paintings and artefacts including the crest from old Town Hall.
-There will also be a collection of documents and books highlighting the history of the city, including loans of rare material from the universities and the British Library.
-The exhibition will run until the end of January 2017.
+From October 2016 until the end of February 2017 the City Library held an exhibition - 800 Years: an Unbroken Chain – featuring historic mayoralty regalia, silver normally on display in the Silver Gallery, and paintings and artefacts including the crest from old Town Hall.
+There was also a collection of documents and books highlighting the history of the city, including loans of rare material from the universities and the British Library.
 See The Story of the Exhibition here.

-A specially commissioned book by John Grundy has recently been published.
-John Grundy, the North East’s favourite TV historian turns his attention to the history of Newcastle upon Tyne.
-In his inimitable style he tackles questions such as:
+A specially commissioned book by John Grundy was published and the North East’s favourite TV historian turned his attention to the history of Newcastle upon Tyne.
+In his inimitable style he tackled questions such as:

 - Where did the Roman bridge at Newcastle actually lead to?